Çağdaş Atan: Early career

-Atan began his career with Altay SK before moving to Marmaris Belediye G.S.K., where he signed his first professional contract, in 2000.
+Atan began his career with Altay before moving to Marmaris, where he signed his first professional contract, in 2000.
 He returned to Altay in 2001 and played for two seasons.
 After that, he signed for Denizlispor and Beşiktaş On 1 June 2006, he transferred to Trabzonspor, based in the Black Sea port city of Trabzon.

 In the summer of 2008 Atan signed a two-year contract with German club FC Energie Cottbus.
 But because the team suffered relegateion he stayed with the club just one season.
 After their relegation Energie Cottbus had made Atan an offer for the 2.
 Bundesliga, but the financial ideas of the two sides were too far apart.